metabase/metabase/docs/databases/sync-scan.md

 ---
-title: Adding and managing databases
+title: Syncing and scanning databases
-redirect_from:
-  - /docs/latest/administration-guide/01-managing-databases
-  - /docs/latest/databases/connections/sql-server
 ---

 # Syncing and scanning databases